Ultimaker/Ultimaker2Marlin/README.md

 Install the arduino software IDE/toolset v23 (Some configurations also work with 1.x.x) http://www.arduino.cc/en/Main/Software

-For gen6/gen7 and sanguinololu the Sanguino directory in the Marlin dir needs to be copied to the arduino environment. copy ArduinoAddons\Arduino_x.x.x\sanguino <arduino home>\hardware\Sanguino

 Copy the Marlin firmware
    https://github.com/Ultimaker/Ultimaker2Marlin
    (Use the download button)

-The firmware can be built from either the Arduino IDE or with a make file.
+The firmware can be built from either the Arduino IDE or from the command line with a make file.

 To build with the Arduino IDE:
 Start the arduino IDE.
-Select Tools -> Board -> Arduino Mega 2560    or your microcontroller Select the correct serial port in Tools ->Serial Port Open Marlin.pde
+Select Tools -> Board -> Arduino Mega 2560    (or your microcontroller) Select the correct serial port in Tools ->Serial Port Open Marlin.pde

 One time change:
 The UM2 made changes to the I2C driver.
-You will have to remove this driver function from the Arduino IDE by removing the TWI_vect interrupt routine in arduino/libraries/Wire/utility/twi.c, line 364
+You will have to remove this driver function from the Arduino IDE by removing the complete TWI_vect interrupt routine (located in arduino/libraries/Wire/utility/twi.c, starting at line 364).
 Note: when you compile the sources using the makefile you can skip this step.

 Click the Verify/Compile button